sexual assault charge

 Why Legal Representation Matters

 Sexual assault cases are among the most legally complex in the NSW criminal system.
-The 2022 reforms changed the way consent is assessed, the directions judges give juries, and the standard applied to a defendant’s belief.
-Running a defence in this environment requires detailed preparation, deep familiarity with the current law, and the skill to challenge evidence effectively.
+The 2022 reforms changed the way consent is assessed, the directions judges give juries, and the standard applied to a defendant’s claimed belief in consent.
+Running a defence in this environment requires detailed preparation, deep familiarity with current law, and the skill to challenge evidence within strict procedural rules governing complainant protections.

 📞 02 9261 4281 or email